On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 Seattle’s moves to create its initial 53-man roster also made a few waves, specifically decisions to release veteran receiver Paul Richardson and waive third-year linebacker Shaquem Griffin.

-“It’s been tough for Paul,” Carroll said Thursday.
+“It’s been tough for Paul,” coach Pete Carroll said Thursday.
 “He just hadn’t had a chance yet. … Just wasn’t much of a ramp up for him to show where he is.”

 Richardson signed a one-year deal for up to $1.04 million that included a $75,000 bonus, the only money he may now receive as the Seahawks kept six other receivers without him, including rookie Freddie Swain.